 Leaving his home and continuing north you cross the Pongola where a magnificent old fig suffers the depredations of progress, erosion exposing its roots to a dangerous degree.

-The new nyanga sign says (take my translation with a pinch of salt):
+That new nyanga sign says (take my translation with a hefty pinch of salt):

 his gift we built